 We will answer our research questions by exploring and building on the experiences of researchers and PPI members taking part in research projects within a large programme (the CLAHRC East of England).
 The IMPRESS study will be an ‘action research’ project and will also use Normalisation Process Theory.

-Each action research cycle (two cycles are planned) is made up of several steps; first, will be to find out some facts, then plan a course of action, then take action, then evaluate the action and then begin the process again.
-The first steps in the first cycle (2014-16) will be to:
+With two action research cycle planned, each is made up of several steps: first, will be to find out some facts; then plan a course of action; then take action; then evaluate the action and then begin the process again.
+The first steps in the first cycle will be to:

 - Analyse the results then share them with people who support PPI.
 Based on what people say are the most relevant issues we will invite 8-10 projects to become ‘case study projects.’

-We will apply for more research funding for 2016-18 to carry out a second cycle of action research to see how the refined PPI Action Plan works in detail.
+We will apply for more research funding to carry out a second cycle of action research to see how the refined PPI action plan works in detail.

 Mary Ledgard talking about the patient and public involvement on the IMPRESS study: